lovellbrian/lovellbrian.github.io/_posts/2024-04-25-BYOD_Revisited.md

-# BYOD Devcontainers and My Day from Hell
+# BYOD Devcontainers and My Days and Nights from Hell

 It was all going so well.
 I had my BYOD Devcontainers working perfectly.
 I could spin up a new environment in seconds and start coding.
 I was happy.
 The class seemed to be happy.
 Everything was good.